Banno/banno-powerons/m2m-transfers/m2m-transfers-json-contract.md

 * CREATETRAN - Create new transfer with new or existing recipient
 	* Existing Recipient:  recipientLoc will be present
 	* New Recipient: if nickname is present, create new
-	* All recipients: sourceAccount, destinationAccount, transferAmt, transferFrequency, startDate, endDate, day1, day2
+	* All recipients: sourceAccount, destinationAccount, transferAmt, transferFrequency, startDate, day1, day2
 	* One-time immediate transfers have an optional internal memo field.

 ### Client Request (EDITTRAN)